 In my experience as a Coach, I've heard and seen some really amazing excuses.
 I've listed some merely to add depth and insight to this page – not to give you any ideas!

 I'll be addressing some of these wonderfully creative reasons in the future.
 Keep an eye on my Fitness Blog page, or subscribe to my RSS feed to stay updated.

 The answer to this is straightforward and well-known, but I still love reiterating it:

 Because it's essential for good health and longevity, regardless of age, gender or physical condition.

 It's true that the world has become fast-paced and more demanding.
 It asks people to do more with less (including downtime), and in so doing – it makes convenience commodities 'seem' like the better or 'obvious' choice.

 It means less walking and more driving – more fast-food and less of the wholesome unprocessed varieties.
 Physical activity has decreased as people become more sedentary.

 Like it or not, this is the hard reality.

-The good news is that you don't have to forego the occasional fast-food meal, surfing the Web or watching TV.
-But you should make the time to also work out, eat responsibly (most of the time) and relax.
+The good news is that you don't have to forego enjoying the occasional fast-food meal, surfing the Web or watching TV.
+But, to get into an appreciable state-of-health, you'll have to make the time to also work out, eat responsibly (most of the time) and relax.

 Don't let it come to this!
-Or you might have to face up to an unpleasant prospect.
+Or you may have to face up to an unpleasant prospect.